databricks/koalas/README.md

 One example is value count (count by some key column), one of the most common operations in data science. pandas `DataFrame.value_count` returns the result in sorted order, which in 90% of the cases is what users prefer when exploring data, whereas Spark's does not sort, which is more desirable when building data pipelines, as users can accomplish the pandas behavior by adding an explicit `orderBy`.

 Similar to pandas, Koalas should also lean more towards the former, providing discoverable APIs for common data science tasks.
-In most cases, this principle is well taken care off by simply implementing pandas' APIs.
+In most cases, this principle is well taken care of by simply implementing pandas' APIs.
 However, there will be circumstances in which pandas' APIs don't address a specific need, e.g. plotting for big data.

 ### Provide well documented APIs, with examples